What are Exchange-Traded Derivatives?

 - Common ETDs include stock, index, currency, commodities, and real estate derivatives.

 - Standardized contracts increase liquidity and market depth.
-On the other hand, it reduces flexibility and eliminates the benefits of negotiation.
+On the other hand, they reduce flexibility and eliminate the benefits of negotiation.

 Types of Exchange-Traded Derivatives